The Top 21 World’s Rarest Birds 2025 List (With Names & Pictures)

 14. California condor

-California condor is a vulture that is among the rarest birds in the world.
+California condor is a vulture that is among the rarest birds in the world in 2025.

 Population size: Around 300